nodis6831/ksutton/hw2/readme.txt

 ### ASSIGNMENT CHECKLIST
 # ( "+" indicates complete assignment )
     + Exercise 3.9
-    	> See ArrayExercise.java for our answer and why the Data Structures book is el terrible
+    	> See ArrayUtil.java for our answer and why the Data Structures book is el terrible
     + Exercise 5.2
     	a. x 4 + y 8 z + / -
     	b. x 6 y / 5 z - * /